Skip to main content

 Archive PDF/A-2 workflow

-The Archive PDF/A-2 workflow is engineered specifically for preparing documents for archiving.
-The workflow is specifically tailored to the use case of document archiving.
+The Archive PDF/A-2 workflow is engineered to prepare documents for archiving.

 In particular, you can: